It’s commonly known as the “stubble and stache”, and learning how to craft it may be the best decision of your entire life.

 A Mirror – apologies for pointing out the obvious.
 But a man with no mirror should have his trimmer confiscated as fast as humanly possible.
 Having a handheld mirror is excellent for getting a better view of the neckline as well.

 An Electric Beard Trimmer.
 The choice depends on multiple factors, including whether you want it to be corded or cordless, as well as waterproof or not.
-The Philips Norelco Oneblade QP6520/70 is a phenomenal cordless and waterproof beard trimmer with premium dual-sided blade and contouring head.
+The Philips Norelco Oneblade QP6520/70 is a good cordless beard trimmer with a premium dual-sided blade and contouring head.
 It would sculpt the mustache and stubble look (or any stubbled look for that matter) with no problems whatsoever.

 Mustache Comb.
 It’s important for getting the mustache hairs neat and uniform before the trim, and also after it’s all done.

 Post-Shave Moisturizer.
-The quickest and most effective way to soothe irritation and prevent razor burn.
-Please don’t skip this.
+The quickest and most effective way to soothe irritation.

 Step 1 – Grow it all out